John Tomlinson, Baron Tomlinson: Parliamentary career

+In the European Parliament, he was, notably, Deputy Leader of the European Parliamentary Labour Party (EPLP), Chair of the cross-party intergroup on Sports policy and the Parliament's rapporteur on the EU budget for 1990.

 On 21 July 1998, he was created a life peer as Baron Tomlinson, of Walsall in the County of West Midlands.

-He is currently Chair of the Association of Independent Higher Education Providers.
+Tomlinson was latterly Chair of the Association of Independent Higher Education Providers.